 Does your child have interests and passions as well as skills that they seem to be adept at?
 These are signs of independence blooming and should be what you focus on as a parent.
 If your child has the chance to succeed, instead of being told that they will never accomplish markers of a “normal” life, parents and guardians are the first resource that can help a young person develop independence.

-Encouragement and a focus on development, rather than hinderance is the key to success.
+Encouragement and a focus on development, rather than hindrance is the key to success.
 Don’t focus on the cases of young people that are dependent on care for their entire lives.
 Even their journey toward independence is filled with landmarks that might not be obvious to the casual observer.
 Instead, think about it this way: the rate at which people are diagnosed with autism has risen since the 70s, but the understanding, awareness and the ability to diagnose autism has also risen dramatically.
 Imagine all the people that have lived their lives independently without ever being told that autism would always limit them.
 This is how we need to frame our understanding of the discussion.

 Replacing “If” With “How”

-Encouraging independence for your child will start with conversation and evolve into action.
+Encouraging independence for your child will start with a conversation and evolve into action.
 Lydia Wayman, writer, speaker and advocate for people with autism and who has autism herself, had this to say to parents:

 “Don’t ask if your child can do something—ask how he or she can do it.
 Find the bridge (support, skill) that will span the gap between now and the goal.
 Some goals seem impossible, but the surest way to keep it out of reach is if the adults give up.
 The child who grows up asking ‘how can I?’ learns to see challenges as a chance for creativity and growth.
 He or she will say: ‘I can and I will—watch me!’”